apiaryio/dredd/CONTRIBUTING.md

 If you experience a flaky test, you can use `npm run test:stress` in combination with `describe.only` to try to replicate the flaky behavior.

+### Integration Tests of Hooks Handlers

+Every Pull Request spawns dependent integration builds of hook handlers.
+Thanks to this author of the PR can be sure they did not break hook handler implementations by the changes.

+The script `scripts/test-hooks-handlers.coffee` is automatically ran by Travis CI in one of the jobs in the build matrix every time the tested commit is part of a PR.
+Head to the [script code][scripts/test-hooks-handlers.coffee] to understand how it works.
+It's thoroughly documented.

 ### Linting

 Dredd uses [coffeelint][] to lint the CoffeeScript codebase.
 There is a plan